-Investment Manager Global Equities Fixed income Private Debt Real Estate Infrastructure Total
+Investment Manager Global Equities Fixed income Private Debt Real Estate Infrastructure Private Equity Total

-Leith Wheeler 6.25% 6.25%
+Leith Wheeler 5% 5%

-ACM Advisors 6.25% 6.25%
+ACM Advisors 5% 5%

-Fiera Capital 17.5% 17.5%
+Fiera Capital 10% 10%

 Fiera Comox 20% 20%

 GWL Realty Advisors 10% 10%

-Axium Infrastructure 26.7% 26.7%
+Axium Infrastructur e 26.7% 26.7%

-CBRE Global Infrastructure 13.3% 13.3%
+CBRE Caledon 13.3% 13.3%

+Partners Group 10% 10%

-Total 17.5% 12.5% 20% 10% 40% 100%
+Total 10% 10% 20% 10% 40% 10% 100%

 3.2 In the event that the total allocation to an investment manager at the end of a quarter is more than 10% higher or lower than the total allocation set out in paragraph 3.1, the Chair of the Committee will instruct staff to reallocate the assets to the percentages set out in the "Total" column.
+The Committee recognizes that lack of liquidity within the mortgage, private debt, real estate, infrastructure, and private equity asset classes may limit the ability to rebalance the portfolio in a timely manner.
+As such, these asset classes may be temporarily excluded from rebalancing transactions until such time that rebalancing can occur at suitable terms.